-- The Panel recommends against the use of statins for the treatment of COVID-19 outside the setting of a clinical trial (AIII).
+- The Panel recommends against the use of statins for the treatment of COVID-19, except in a clinical trial (AIII).

 HMG-CoA reductase inhibitors, or statins, affect ACE2 as part of their function in reducing endothelial dysfunction.
-It has been proposed that these agents have a potential role in managing patients with severe COVID-19.11 Observational studies have reported that statin therapy may reduce cardiovascular morbidity in patients admitted with other respiratory infections, such as influenza and bacterial pneumonia.
+It has been proposed that these agents have a potential role in managing patients with severe COVID-19.12 Observational studies have reported that statin therapy may reduce cardiovascular morbidity in patients admitted with other respiratory infections, such as influenza and bacterial pneumonia.

 Nonsteroidal Anti-Inflammatory Drugs

 - Patients with COVID-19 who are receiving nonsteroidal anti-inflammatory drugs (NSAIDs) for an underlying medical condition should not discontinue therapy unless discontinuation is otherwise warranted by their clinical condition (AIII).

 In mid-March 2020, news agencies promoted reports that anti-inflammatory drugs may worsen COVID-19.
-It has been proposed that NSAIDs like ibuprofen can increase the expression of ACE21 and inhibit antibody production.12 Shortly after these reports, the Food and Drug Administration stated that there is no evidence linking the use of NSAIDs with worsening of COVID-19 and advised patients to use NSAIDs as directed.13
+It has been proposed that NSAIDs such as ibuprofen can increase the expression of ACE21 and inhibit antibody production.13 Shortly after these reports, the Food and Drug Administration stated that there is no evidence linking the use of NSAIDs with worsening of COVID-19 and advised patients to use NSAIDs as directed.14